|Teaching method||Contact hours|

 Assumed knowledge is simple Mendelian genetics.
 A logical combination is to follow course PBR-22303 Plant Breeding as well, either before or during the same period (4), although this is not a prerequisite.

-Note: This course can not be combined in an individual programme with PBR-33803 Germplasm and Seed Technology and/or PBR-32803 Markers in Genetics and Plant Breeding.
+Note: This course can not be combined in an individual programme with PBR-33803 Germplasm and Seed Technology (online).

 In contrast to PBR-22303 Plant Breeding, which deals with the central part of plant breeding (genotype and phenotype, selection methods), this course PBR-21803 deals with the 'front- end' and the 'back-end' of plant breeding.
 Front-end subjects treated include various aspects, often collectively indicated as 'pre-breeding'.
 These include the domestication of plants, the gene pool concept, and germplasm development.
+Domestication sometimes involves interspecific crosses, changes of the ploidy level and structural chromosomal changes.
 Also, the importance of gene banks for storing and using genetic diversity present in wild material and landraces is treated.
 Inevitably, this also includes the discussion on ownership of biodiversity and the effects of international legislation about ownership.

 Back- end subjects also include legislation aspects, such as breeders' rights and patents.
-Seed quality in an important back-end aspect of plant breeding, because often the seeds make up the product that will be sold.
+Seed quality and production is an important back-end aspect of plant breeding, because often the seeds make up the product that will be sold.
 But also for gene banks (front-end), seed quality and seed storage conditions are of utmost importance, because dead seed implies that genetic material is lost, sometimes forever.

 In addition, part of the course is dedicated to the concept of marker-assisted selection.
 The application of molecular markers is an important tool to make breeding programs more efficient, but markers may also be used to describe genetic diversity of plant populations and to test the identity and purity of lines.
 An important pre-breeding application of marker-assisted selection is the efficient selection for desired genes from wild material, while simultaneously selecting against all undesired wild genes.